siddharth-2002/Hackerstreet-Prediction-of-Heart-Disease-Using-Ml-Algorithim-/README.md

 🧪Model development and comparison:

 we  used three classification models, i.e., Logistic Regression, K-Nearest Neighbors and Decision Trees , After which we compared the performance of the models using their accuracy and F1 scores.  then we settled with the best performing model.

+##For downloading the dataset visit the [Kaggle](https://www.kaggle.com/datasets/aasheesh200/framingham-heart-study-dataset) Website.